How to secure your WordPress site!

 - Install the Akismet comment spam detector plugin, obtain and insert your API code.

-- Insert WordPress Salt keys in the wp-config.php file and change them regularly: More information
+- Insert WordPress Salt keys in the wp-config.php file and change them regularly using the Salt Shaker plugin: More information

 - Update WordPress to the latest version: More information WordPress releases new versions regularly.
 You should always be using the latest release.